Few things are more adorable than a chinchilla.

 Both guinea pigs and chinchillas have similar diets that consist primarily of hay and pellets.
 But it is important to understand that the pellets formulated for a chinchilla cannot be used for a guinea pig, and vice versa.

-While they have similar diets, for the most part, they do have unique nutritional needs that need to be met, making it impossible to share the same foods between both pets.
+While they have similar diets, for the most part, they do have unique nutritional needs that need to be met.
+In other words, you should not feed a chinchilla guinea pig food or vice versa.

 Bedding, Habitats, And Cages